One Bloor West: Design

 Mizrahi hired the London-based Foster and Partners as the design architect, and Core Architects as the local architect.
 He travelled to London to design the building using an exoskeleton structure.
 The design of the building was revised based on recommendations from RWDI and the organization's wind tunnel testing.
 The final design no longer features a structural exoskeleton; however, it retains diagonal hangers which maintain a triangulated appearance.
 The structural engineer of record for the project is RJC Engineers.
 The extra height of the building has been determined to not have increased shadowing impacts on nearby parks.

 Retail and hotel

-The first 18 storeys of The One will include restaurants, event spaces, two major retailers and a luxury Hyatt hotel created under its boutique Andaz brand.
+The first 18 storeys of One Bloor West will include restaurants, event spaces, two major retailers and a luxury Hyatt hotel created under its boutique Andaz brand.
 The 160-room Andaz Toronto will occupy the fourth to sixteenth floors of the building, with the lobby on the fourth floor and an outdoor pool deck on the sixth floor.